 In one full year of the Trump administration, the White House and its leader have been responsible for an incredible number of controversies, faux pas, and nonstarters.
 People who praise Donald Trump’s accomplishments fail to take a critical look at the President, or ignore the underlying facts entirely.
 The Trump administration’s short-term wins will significantly hurt the long-term health of the conservative movement.

 While Trump’s reelection campaign officially started on the day of his inauguration, the grunt work of running a successful campaign has not materialized yet.
-Trump’s various Make America Great Again rallies across the country in the past year have created the appearance of a perpetual campaign, but it may not be as effective as first thought., Trump’s campaign stops during his first year in office have largely been in states that he won.
+Trump’s various Make America Great Again rallies across the country in the past year have created the appearance of a perpetual campaign, but it may not be as effective as first thought.
+According to original research done by the Washington Post, Trump’s campaign stops during his first year in office have largely been in states that he won.
 This is a stark contrast to the campaigning of previous incumbents, who usually focused on swing states instead of those that can be banked on going their way.

 Trump also does not seem interested in helping the GOP win the midterm elections coming up in less than a year.
 He spends all of his campaigning focused on himself, rather than providing support for his party.
 As evidenced by Trump’s embarrassing support of Roy Moore, the President is not taking the upcoming elections seriously.
 In Obama’s first midterm election in 2010, the Democrats lost the majority in the House of Representatives hindering all legislative hopes for the rest of his presidency.
 Trump should look at Obama’s 2010 as a warning for the future.